Frequently Asked Questions

 Do I need to upload a full manuscript?

 No. Outline Analyzer is designed for outline analysis.
-It works best with chapter-by-chapter outline summaries, scene summaries, spreadsheets, or structured planning documents.
+It works best with chapter-by-chapter outline summaries, scene summaries, spreadsheet rows, or structured planning notes.

-Why do I have to choose a genre first?
+Why do I have to choose a story type and genre?

 What happens when I click Run Analysis?